 Don't Hang Outdoor Christmas Lights Till You’ve Read these 10 Safety Tips

-On the first day of Christmas Metropolitan gave to me, 10 safety tips for protecting the home and my family.
+“On the first day of Christmas Metropolitan gave to me, 10 safety tips for protecting the home and my family.”

-1. Test Fairy Lights
+1. Test Your Fairy Lights

-It’s not uncommon to uncurl a set of fairy lights only to discover that they no longer work.
+It’s not uncommon to uncurl a set of fairy lights only to discover they no longer work.
 These lights are often cheaply made and designed around a closed circuit where the entire set stops working if one light fails.

 2. Buy Australian Compliant Fairy Lights